-3.8 ATTENDANCE SCHOOL DAY BEFORE A TASK, PARTICPATION IN CLASS AND ATTENDANCE ON THE DAY OF A TASK
+3.8 ATTENDANCE AT SCHOOL THE DAY BEFORE A TASK, PARTICPATION IN CLASS AND ATTENDANCE ON THE DAY OF A TASK

 Students will attend all timetabled lessons on time (including period 0) or scheduled school activities during the day prior to an assessment task.
-Where a task is due later in the day, then students must attend all lessons prior to the task on that day (unless approval has been given by the Deputy Principal).
+Where a task is due later in the day, then students must attend all lessons prior to the task on that day (unless approval has been given by the Year 11 Deputy Principal).

-The student must provide independent evidence of the facts, detailing why the circumstances prevented them from being at school or on time the school day prior to the assessment task, or why they could not attend all lessons on time prior to the task on the day of the assessment task.
+The student must provide independent evidence of the facts, detailing the circumstances which prevented them from being at school or on time the school day prior to the assessment task, or why they could not attend all lessons on time prior to the task on the day of the assessment task.
 Reviews for non-school related activities including participation in entertainment, driving tests, family holidays, work or sporting events, attendance at exams conducted by other education organisers or independent camps will not be upheld.
 Details can be supplied on a confidential basis where necessary.
 Students who request a review on the grounds of illness must provide a medical certificate certifying the illness occurred during the day prior to the assessment task, or on the day of the assessment task (whichever is applicable).
 Medical certificates obtained after the event will not be accepted.
 Back dated medical certificates will not be accepted.

-If proof of illness or leave is not approved, then the student's assessment mark for that task may be awarded a ZERO mark.
+If proof of illness or leave is not approved, then the student's assessment mark for that task, then a 50% of mark will be awarded and then a mark of ZERO.

-A student who becomes ill or suffers an illness or misadventure at school on the day of an assessment task MUST report firstly to the Deputy Principal (or the Principal).
-If the student is ill but decides to do the assessment task, the student should notify the class before the assessment task commences.
+A student who becomes ill or suffers an illness or misadventure at school on the day of an assessment task MUST report firstly to the Year 11 Deputy Principal (or the Principal).
+If the student is ill but decides to do the assessment task, the student should notify the classroom teacher before the assessment task commences.

-A student who suffers an illness or misadventure at school on the day of an assessment task may submit an Assessment Task Review Application (see section 3.7 above).
+A student who suffers an illness or misadventure at school on the day of an assessment task may submit an HSC Assessment Task Review Application (see section 3.7 above).

 Students must participate fully in all classes during the day prior to an assessment task.
-Students found to be studying for the task during the class time of other courses may be awarded a ZERO mark.
+Students found to be studying for the task during the class time of other courses will be awarded a ZERO mark.